-NRS § 200.5099 is the Nevada law that makes it a crime to abuse, neglect or exploit people 60 years of age or older.
+NRS § 200.5099 is the Nevada law that makes it a crime to abuse, neglect, isolate, exploit, or abandon people 60 years of age or older.
 Elder abuse and neglect is prosecuted as a gross misdemeanor or a class C felony, carrying:

 Elder abuse can be a category B felony carrying up to 20 years in prison if the victim suffers substantial bodily or mental harm.